Rules of Conduct

 - Enforcement of these rules will be conducted in a fair and reasonable manner.
-Library staff, security guards, and/or police officers are authorized to enforce these rules.
+Library staff, security officers, and/or law enforcement are authorized to enforce these rules.
 Failure to comply with the Library’s established rules and policies could result in removal from the premises and exclusion from the Library for a period of one day to one year, or in arrest or prosecution.
 Violations could also result in the restriction and/or termination of Library privileges, including the use of Library computers and other equipment.

-- Individual users have the right to request an administrative review of an exclusion order that is for a period greater than seven days.
+- Individual users have the right to request an administrative review of an exclusion order that is for a period greater than two weeks.

-The following actions are examples of conduct not allowed on Library property:
+The following actions are examples, but not a complete list, of conduct not allowed on Library property: